szymonmaslowski/modulik/README.md

-# watch-module
+# modulik

-**watch-module** allows to restart single module independently from the rest of your application.
+**modulik** allows to restart single module independently from the rest of your application.

 Suppose you have a heavy server.
 You would like it to be restarted every change in order to see the result immediately, but it takes very long time to fully start it.
-Using watch-module you are able to restart just particular part of your server keeping the rest up and running continuously.
+Using modulik you are able to restart just particular part of your server keeping the rest up and running continuously.

 **Example:** there is a node server that supports